Overview of noises in electronic systems

 SNRO – signal in the amplifier output.

-Signal degradation that increases NF of device raises because of thermal noise and flicker noise (< 1kHz) because of semiconductor resistance and randomness of the diffusion processes in PN junction.
+Signal degradation increases NF of device raises because of thermal noise and flicker noise (< 1kHz) because of semiconductor resistance and randomness of the diffusion processes in PN junction.